-Sub - Principle How Seftor Council Achieves the Principle Behaving with integrity.
-Demonstrating strong commitment to decis Council has an agreed Constitution which sets out how the Council operates, how sions are made and the procedures that are followed to ensure that these are efficient, parent and accountable to local people; ethical values. ♦ All r eports to Council, Cabinet and committees are checked by Legal and Financial Respecting the rule of law.
-Services to ensure the decisions to be made are lawful and comply with financia requirements; empl Council has put processes in place to minimise the risk that its councillors and oyees act in an improper way (influenced by prejudice, bias or conflict of interest) a dealing with stakeholders; and Council has Codes of Conducts and a suite of policies and procedures for councillors employees which define the standards of behaviour expected.
-Deviation from these ies may result in the use of the embedded disciplinary processes in place, and dem Council's Vision (Sefton 2030) and Framework for Change programme are clear and onstrates its commitment to its stakeholders.
-The 2030 Vision also takes into account al behaviour in its promise.
+Sub - Principle How \$ Sefton Council Achieves the Principle Behaving with integrity.
+Demonstrating strong commitment to ethical values.
+Respecting the rule of law. $\diamond$ The Council has an agreed Constitution which sets out how the Council operates, how decisions are made and the procedures that are followed to ensure that these are efficient, transparent and accountable to local people; \$ All reports to Council, Cabinet and committees are checked by Legal and Financial Services to ensure the decisions to be made are lawful and comply with financial requirements; \$ The Council has put processes in place to minimise the risk that its councillors and employees act in an improper way (influenced by prejudice, bias or conflict of interest) when dealing with stakeholders; \$ The Council has Codes of Conducts and a suite of policies and procedures for councillors and employees which define the standards of behaviour expected.
+Deviation from these policies may result in the use of the embedded disciplinary processes in place, and \$ The Council's Vision (Sefton 2030) and Framework for Change programme are clear and demonstrates its commitment to its stakeholders.
+The 2030 Vision also takes into account ethical behaviour in its promise.